noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

   - flow has all the benefits of typescript with 0 of the limitations
   - fk typescript

+## best practices
+  - fk mutations, use a immutable helper library

 ## gotchas
   - the `?` before the type marks the type as maybe, i.e. null|undefined|type
   - the `?` before the `:` in an object prop definition marks the prop as optional, i.e. can be missing from the object